rhdsmnd/rhdsmnd.github.io/_posts/2018-6-28-breathless.md

 author: Ron Desmond
 image: Lovers.jpg
 ---
-she looks at me with expectant eyes as if to ask
+she looks at me with expectant eyes<br>
+as if to ask

 no words come out